Tixul/NgpCraft_MCP/README.md

 Writing NGPC code with an LLM today without context = hallucinated C99 constructs the compiler rejects, broken silicon opcodes (D0 prefix, CB family), wrong ABI, forgotten `NGP_FAR` on ROM data, etc. The user ends up debugging on real hardware what should have been caught before code was written.

-This MCP server wraps **two years of curated NGPC knowledge** (the `NGPC_RAG` repo — docs, disasm cross-checks, validated patterns, bug DB) into a standard protocol so any LLM can access it on demand — in chunks, without saturating its context window.

-Reference proof-point: the user's StarGunner shmup — a full playable NGPC homebrew with menus, music, SFX, enemy waves — was ~25% one-shot by GPT just from reading this doc corpus.
-This MCP makes that knowledge queryable, structured, and re-usable across every project.

 ---